aratakileo/suggestions-api/README.md

 ```

 ### How to add new suggestions to the game?
+The `SuggestionsAPI` interface is located in the directory `io.github.aratakileo.suggestionsapi`.

 To add your own suggestion use method `SuggestionsAPI.addSuggsetion(...)`:
 ```java
 SuggestionsAPI.addSuggestion(simpleSuggestion);